 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 The school will provide all students access to instructional materials and resources in print or electronic formats.
 100% of students had access to instructional materials and resources in print or electronic formats in 2020-21.
 100% of students had access to instructional materials and resources in print or electronic formats in 2021-22.
+100% of students had access to instructional materials and resources in print or electronic formats in 2022-23.
 100% of students will have access to instructional materials and resources in print or electronic formats.
 Teachers will be appropriately assigned to their courses and students based on the credentials that they hold.
+DV Connect had 0 total teacher misassignments (0%) in 2010-20.
 DV Connect had 2 total teacher misassignments (9.5%) in 2020-21.
 Official CDE Teacher Misassignment data is not yet available for 2021-22, however DV Connect does not anticipate having any teacher misassignments in 2021-22.
 100% of teachers are properly assigned.